IBM PCjr: Cartridges

 The front of the PCjr exposes a pair of cartridge slots in which the user can insert software on ROM cartridges, as was common with other home computers.
 Each cartridge can contain up to 64 KB of ROM.
-When a ROM cartridge is inserted, the machine can automatically restart and boot off of the ROM, without requiring the user to manually reboot.
-This auto-restart function is an optional feature of each cartridge; a cartridge can either restart the machine or not when it is inserted, depending on the construction of the cartridge.
-PCjr cartridges are strictly read-only, unlike the software cartridges of some other contemporary computers and game consoles which can also be equipped with read/write memory (RAM) or I/O hardware in a straightforward way.
+Cartridges can be configured with an auto-restart function; when a cartridge with auto-start enabled is inserted, the machine will restart and boot from the ROM, without requiring the user to reboot manually.
+PCjr cartridges are strictly read-only, unlike the software cartridges of some other contemporary computers and game consoles, which can also be equipped with read/write memory (RAM) or I/O hardware in a straightforward way.

 Cartridges can also replace the system BIOS and other firmware.
 A number of patches from various vendors are included on a single "combo-cartridge", licensed and sold by PC Enterprises, to support add-on hardware, bypass certain limitations of design, and keep up with changing OS requirements.

 Processor

 Like the IBM PC, the PCjr uses an Intel 8088 clocked at 4.77 MHz.

 Despite using the same CPU and clock speed, performance is often inferior to the PC, because access to system RAM is delayed by wait states added by the Video Gate Array to synchronize shared access to RAM between the CPU and the video hardware.
-IBM claimed that an average of two wait states are added, but the designers of the Tandy 1000, a clone of the PCjr, claimed that six was a more accurate figure.
+IBM claimed that an average of two wait states are added, but the designers of the Tandy 1000, a clone of the PCjr, claimed that six was a more accurate number.

-This delay only applies to software resident in the first 64 KB or 128 KB of RAM inside the system unit itself, and not to programs or data located in ROM - including software on ROM cartridges plugged into the front of the PCjr - or in additional RAM in a sidecar attachment.
+This delay only applies to software resident in the first 64 KB or 128 KB of RAM inside the system unit itself, and not to programs or data located in ROM – including software on ROM cartridges plugged into the front of the PCjr – or in additional RAM in a sidecar attachment.
 Under these circumstances the PCjr should run at full speed.
 The most common instances in which this maximum speed would be achieved are when running games or productivity applications from ROM cartridges.
 In fact, because the PCjr video subsystem continuously refreshes the system internal DRAM transparently, without disturbing the CPU, programs running from ROM on the PCjr may actually run slightly faster on the PCjr than on an IBM PC or XT.